airou-lab/VelACAR3DMOT/README.md

 ```

 ### Docker
-Creating Docker image and container for this project
+Creating CRN-tuned Docker image and container for this project (this may need modifications to run Radiant)
 ```
 # Pulling base nvidia image
 sudo docker pull nvidia/cuda:11.1.1-devel-ubuntu20.04